-Requirements for Safety Patrol
+Requirements for Safety Patrol (4th or 5th Grade Students)

 - 1. Academic success. - 2.
 Good Behavior (Students suspended from school will lose their eligibility.)

 SPECIAL EDUCATION SERVICES

 The Individuals with Disabilities Education Act is the primary federal program that authorizes state and local aid for special education and related services for children with disabilities.